 What Is ThriveCart?

-ThriveCart is a shopping cart software that allows you to sell digital and physical products.
+ThriveCart is a shopping cart service that allows you to sell digital and physical products.
 Unlike other shopping cart software, this is a hosted service with no software to install or manage.

 There are lots of “must-have” features within ThriveCart.
 In this review, I’ll only scratch the surface of options available by highlighting just the key features.

 Payment Options and Coupons

 This is one area where ThriveCart really excels.
 Whether you’re selling a digital product with a one-time payment or a membership with a monthly fee, ThriveCart will let you do it.

 - One-time fee